Polly Adler: January 1943

+In 1943, Adler was imprisoned at the Bellevue Hospital, while under her seventeenth charge for prostitution.
+The case was later dismissed by Thomas H. Cullen.

 Television and film portrayals

 Shelley Winters portrayed Adler in the 1964 film version of Adler's book.
 The 1989 Perry Mason TV-movie Musical Murder revolved around a faux-musical based on Adler.
 Adler was portrayed by the actress Gisèle Rousseau in the 1994 film Mrs. Parker and the Vicious Circle.

 The television show M*A*S*H episode "Bulletin Board" features a party/picnic called the "First Annual Polly Adler Birthday Cook-out Picnic and Bar-B-Que", with all proceeds going to Sr. Teresa's Orphanage.
 The picnic scene climaxes with a tug of war between the officers and enlisted men.
 In the episode "Goodbye, Cruel World", Colonel Potter asks "Why does my company clerk's office look like Polly Adler's parlor?" after Corporal Klinger does some redecorating with items sent from home.

 Death

 Adler died of cancer in Cedars of Lebanon Hospital in Los Angeles, California.
+She was survived by her mother and her six brothers.
 She is buried in the Maimonides section of Mt.
 Sinai Memorial Park in Los Angeles.

-At 62 years old, she left her mother and 6 brothers behind, as well as rumors of an unfinished sequel to her book.
+There were rumors that she had left an unfinished sequel to her book.